CabooseSayzWTF/RDR1-Custom-Weapons/README.md

 # RDR1-Custom-Weapons-Online
+-2/23/2023 added ps3 mem pointer to block auto delete weps.
+ER bypassed is still needed for this to work properly however this mem pointer makes some of the weps show up just fine.

 This is the source code to get "custom" weapons online in freeroam as well as mp gamemodes.
 - Video Example of These Weapons: https://www.youtube.com/watch?v=DyH6BAyp--Q